How artificial intelligence is changing the analysis of financial footnotes

 The Challenges of Automating Financial Narrative

 Despite its promise, applying NLP to financial disclosures isn't without challenges.
 Financial language is intentionally precise and often deliberately opaque.
 Companies and their lawyers craft footnotes to meet regulatory requirements while managing legal exposure, creating text that can be ambiguous or euphemistic.
+SEC Chief Accountant Paul Munter has emphasized that "the quality and specificity of narrative disclosures are critical to investors' ability to understand a company's financial position and operating results" (SEC Office of the Chief Accountant, 2023).

 Context matters enormously in financial disclosures.
 The same phrase might have different implications depending on the industry, company size, or economic environment.
 NLP systems must be trained to understand these contextual nuances, requiring extensive domain expertise and high-quality training data.